USHA200699/Consumer-Goods-ad-hoc-Project-Sql/README.md

 # AtliQ ConsumerGoods SQL
  As part of the February month codebasics resume challenge, I have written SQL queries for the given ad-hoc-requests with the detailed presentation.

-# Challege Provide insights to the management in Consumer Goods Domain
+# Challenge Provide insights to the management in Consumer Goods Domain

 # Project Statement